widelang/draft/README.md

 - it can mutate
 - it can change *(something)*

-⚠️ *You have already been presented to the `$` State Intent when learned about Mutable Entities, as it is a more complex intent, placing this section there would make things unnecessarily overheaded.*
+- it has state *(value)*

-Wide has no concept of `null`, `nullptr`, `nil`, `void`, `None` nor `Option` exposed to you because is implicit when you want to change anything in Wide.
+Wide has no concept of `null`, `nullptr`, `nil`, `void`, `None` nor `Option` exposed to you because it is implicit when you want to change anything in Wide.

-It's possible because every entity in Wide has a default state — which makes it always valid, but not necessarily populated.
+It's possible because every entity in Wide has sorta default state — which makes it always valid, but not necessarily assigned to a value.

-As you'll see later, you just need to check agains that!
+As you'll see later, you just need to check against that!

 ### Mutable Entities

 If you want to be able to change an Entity's state, you can create it as a **Mutable Entity** by  prefixing its name with the `$` State Intent.
-Yes, it's intent is to say to you that you'll pay a price for that!
-Convenient?

 ```lua
 $name:= "John"